 The world’s most prestigious motor racing competition has had a rich association with music, from iconic songs that have provided the soundtrack to some of the most memorable races in history, to artists who’ve entertained fans live at racetracks across the globe in recent years.

 Now that relationship is brought full circle with F1 Tracks, providing fans of the sport with the perfect soundtrack to accompany their race day, whether that’s from the comfort of their sofa or sat on Silverstone’s Hangar Straight.

 F1 Tracks is updated on a weekly basis, uniting both global superstars with the sounds of F1.
 Every Friday, international playlist picks will be filtered according to four key categories: Pace, Mechanical, Spirit & Fan.
 This unique set of principles will produce a bespoke and dynamic playlist for fans, which embodies F1 and is distinctive to other weekly streamed playlists.

 Alongside the core playlist, a number of selected artists will also be curating bespoke playlists for the sport.
-The 2019 Formula 1 season saw Mabel get things underway with her unique playlist at the British Grand Prix, with Two Door Cinema Club, Hot Chip, The S.L.P., Gwen Stefani, Sigala, Feeder, Bring Me The Horizon, Oliver Heldens and Weezer among the artists who have got involved with the playlist curation.
+The 2019 Formula 1 season saw Mabel get things underway with her unique playlist at the British Grand Prix, with Two Door Cinema Club, Hot Chip, The S.L.P., Gwen Stefani, Sigala, Feeder, Bring Me The Horizon, Weezer and Becky Hill among the artists who have got involved with the playlist curation.